 Do not make any changes on the Select Template tab of the Create Stack page.

-By default, Specify an Amazon S3 template URL option will be selected, which lets you use the template published on Internet.
+By default, Specify an Amazon S3 template URL option will be selected, which lets you use the template published on the Internet.
 The URL field contains the location of Amazon’s sample Basic Amazon Redshift cluster template.